 Over time, our teeth become weaker and more susceptible to decay, cracks, discoloration, and damage.
-When one of these problems cannot be corrected with a filling or bonding, a crown might be the best choice.
-Crowns are composed of porcelain, porcelain fused to metal, or gold, and they can help repair broken or fractured teeth and prevent further tooth damage.
+When one of these problems cannot be corrected with a filling or bonding, a dental crown might be the best choice.
+Dental crowns are composed of porcelain, porcelain fused to metal, or gold, and they can help repair broken or fractured teeth and prevent further tooth damage.
 At Gentle Care Dentistry, we can also use CEREC, a state-of-the-art machine, to build custom dental restorations from a three-dimensional digital image of the targeted tooth.
-Your dentist will evaluate the condition of your teeth and determine the ideal approach to give you excellent dental health and a stunning smile.
+At our Las Cruces, New Mexico office, your dentist will evaluate the condition of your teeth and determine the ideal approach to give you excellent dental health and a stunning smile.

 Missing a tooth can cause the rest of the teeth to shift, which can result in uncomfortable or unsightly consequences.
-When a patient has lost one or multiple adult teeth, a bridge can be placed to fill the space.
-Crowns are used to permanently attach the false tooth to two existing teeth, providing structure to the jawbone.
+When a patient has lost one or multiple adult teeth, a dental bridge can be placed to fill the space.
+Dental crowns are used to permanently attach the false tooth to two existing teeth, providing structure to the jawbone.

 CEREC 3D Technology